LoopringSecondary/relay-cluster/docs/deploy/deploy_index.md

 Provides a web interface to assist in viewing and editing kafka for easy system administration

-## Monitoring and alerting(optional)
+## Monitoring and alarm(optional)
 * [cloudwatch](cloudwatch.md)

-Cloudwatch can report indicators and configure related rules for alarm s
+Cloudwatch can report metrics and configure related rules for alarms
 * [SNS](sns.md)

 Sns is aws notification service.
 You can access the SNS service by API for trigger notifications, notification type includes email, SMS and so on.
 It is convenient to enable this abilibity for key logic monitor or system failure alarm.